Characterizing the memory capacity of transmon qubit reservoirs

+MC characterization of a 6 qubit hybrid reservoir (shown in Fig.~\ref{fig:mc_6qubits_apr4_inset}) was evaluated using IBM's $52$ qubit platform (\RO).
+The 22 configurations possible are shown in Fig.~\ref{fig:bath_graph_sequence}.
+The quantum circuit for one of the 22 configurations is shown in Fig. \ref{fig:qrc_circuit.png}

-The MC of each reservoir was evaluated using IBM's $52$ superconducting qubit platform (\RO) and is shown in Fig.~\ref{fig:mc_6qubits_apr4_inset}.
-A peak in the MC (within the bounds of statistical significance of the MC) is observed for reservoirs with 5 self-loops.
-This reservoir design is then chosen for the information processing in Section~\ref{sec:forecast}.
+The optimal reservoir topology has self-loops on 5 qubits (i.e. a peak in MC, within the bounds of statistical significance, is observed for reservoirs with 5 self-loops).
+MC characterization for an 8 qubit hybrid reservoir is shown in Fig.~\ref{fig:mc_8qubits_apr12}.
+There are $36$ possible graphs and the peak memory capacity is observed for the reservoir with $n-1 = 7$ self-loops.

-The same sequence of reservoir topologies were also simulated in IBM Qiskit (\cite{Qiskit}).
+The same sequence of reservoir topologies were also simulated in IBM Qiskit \cite{Qiskit}.
 The results of the noiseless simulation are shown in Fig.~\ref{fig:mc_6qubits_mar07_2020}.
 Comparison with Fig.~\ref{fig:mc_6qubits_apr4_inset} reveals that the hardware noisiness translates into higher MC (within the bounds of statistical significance) for circuits with higher connectivity (leading to higher degree of non-linear dynamics).
 We also observe a slower decay in MC for the NISQ reservoir with hardware noise.
 This points to a beneficial impact of the noise in today's NISQ devices.